 5 min read · Cost

-Dry rot repair cost in Sacramento depends mostly on the extent — what's visible at the surface is rarely the whole story.
-Here is our scope band by project size and the threshold where repair stops making economic sense vs. full re-side.
+Dry rot repair cost in Sacramento depends mostly on extent, and what shows at the surface is rarely the whole story.
+The valley's heat-and-irrigation pattern, aged hardboard stock, and flashing failures around openings set how far the repair reaches.
+Here is our scope band by project size, the cost drivers behind it, and the honest threshold where continued patching stops making sense against a full re-side.

 The main cost drivers in Sacramento

-Spot repair is a single bay of trim or a small siding patch — short visit, low cost.
-Section repair takes one elevation or a multi-board run and is the most common scope on Sacramento aged stock.
-Significant repair appears when rot has migrated to sheathing or framing; that's a different conversation.
+Spot repair is a single bay of trim or a small siding patch: a short visit at the low end of the bands above.
+Section repair takes one elevation or a multi-board run and is the most common scope on Sacramento's aged stock, where a sun-exposed wall fails in a recognizable pattern.
+Significant repair appears when rot has migrated into sheathing or framing, which is a different conversation about structure rather than cladding.
+Each tier carries its own flashing and weather-resistive-barrier work at the source, because repairing the wood without correcting what let water in just resets the clock.
+Our dry rot repair service page explains how we sequence that work.

 When repair stops making sense